Yesnt: Are Diffusion Relighting Models Ready for Capture Stage Compositing? A Hybrid Alternative to Bridge the Gap: Experiments

 \subsection{Limitations}

+The runtime of our method scales proportionally with sequence length, with the diffusion-based decomposition forming the primary computational bottleneck and limiting throughput for long sequences (cf.~\cref{tab:runtimes}).
+While this currently restricts the method to offline processing, it remains compatible with typical volumetric capture workflows as its computational overhead is negligible compared to GOF’s optimization cost.

-In terms of efficiency, the runtime of our method is dominated by the diffusion decomposition stage (cf.~\cref{tab:runtimes}).
-Our method assumes a single environment‐map illumination and does not model spatially varying light sources, which limits local light transport effects (e.g., missing cast shadows on limbs).
-Finally, our approach relies on diffusion predictions being approximately correct on average.
-When the model yields inconsistent hypotheses across frames, the temporal regularizer suppresses these variations, leading to over-smoothing and a loss of fine detail and contrast.
+Furthermore, our method assumes a single environment‐map illumination and does not model spatially varying light sources, which limits local light transport effects (e.g., missing cast shadows on limbs).

+Finally, our method relies on the assumption that diffusion-based material estimates are accurate on average.
+While this holds in most cases, rare failures occur when the diffusion model produces strongly inconsistent predictions across frames.
+In these cases, temporal regularization may suppress such outliers, leading to over-smoothing of fine-scale detail.